-While market forces drive adaptive mechanisms [46], the systems that evolve are not necessarily optimal, so the question remains: What external influences are needed and when should they be applied in order to achieve an optimum economic system via evolutionary adaptation?
-The challenge faced by ecological economic systems modelers is first to apply the models to gain foresight, and to respond to and manage the system feedbacks in a way that helps avoid any foreseen cliffs [47].
-Devising policy instruments and identifying incentives that can translate this foresight into effective modifications of the short-run evolutionary dynamics is the challenge [48].
+While market forces drive adaptive mechanisms (Kaitala & Pohjola, 1988), the systems that evolve are not necessarily optimal, so the question remains, What external influences are needed and when should they be applied in order to achieve an optimum economic system via evolutionary adaptation?
+The challenge faced by ecological economic systems modelers is to first apply the models to gain foresight, and to respond to and manage the system feedbacks in a way that helps avoid any foreseen cliffs (Berkes & Folke, 1994).
+Devising policy instruments and identifying incentives that can translate this foresight into effective modifications of the short-run evolutionary dynamics is the challenge (Costanza 1987).

-What is really needed is a coherent and consistent theory of genetic and cultural co-evolution.
+What is really needed is a coherent and consistent theory of genetic and cultural coevolution.
 These two types of evolution interact with each other in complex and subtle ways, each determining and changing the landscape for the other.